Our Programs

 Healing & Wellness

-provision of equitable access to primary health and healing services and programs, including prevention, treatment, and support, that are culturally appropriate and culturally competent.
+The goal is to foster improvements in the health and wellbeing of Indigenous individuals, families, communities, and Nations through: provision of equitable access to primary health and healing services and programs, including prevention, treatment, and support, that are culturally appropriate and culturally competent.

 Healthy Living